 The Instant Pot Pressure Cooker is the best selling, highest rated model on the market.
 That is for very good reasons, and it remains true despite the one drawback explained below.

-(If you want to read full details about this electric pressure cooker please click here to see our complete review of the Instant Pot IP-DUO60.)
+(For full details about this electric pressure cooker please click here to read our complete review of the Instant Pot IP-DUO60.)

-Since writing the original review, I have learned of one issue that you’ll definitely want to know about before you buy.
+After publication of the original review, one issue came up that you’ll definitely want to know about before you buy.
 In my opinion, this is definitely not a deal breaker.
 However, it is one of those things that most of us would much prefer knowing before we buy.

 The Problem: Instant Pot Sealing Ring Absorbs Odors

 You’ll find this complaint in some online customer reviews, and I can now confirm from personal experience that it’s true.
 The sealing ring that goes inside the Instant Pot lid tends to absorb odors when cooking certain foods.

 Don’t worry, it doesn’t have any effect on the taste of what you cook.
 Those odors are not transferred to the food inside the pot.
 The smell is just in the air.

 In fact, some people may not even think that’s a big deal, but here’s an example to help you decide whether it matters to you.

 Let’s say you cook a chicken for dinner, and then the next morning you use your Instant Pot again to make quick work of some steel cut oats for breakfast.
 Your oatmeal is going to taste great, but while it’s cooking, you’re going to smell the aroma of last night’s chicken.